adelowo/portfolio/_posts/2017-05-13-on-package-naming-for-tests.md

 layout: post
 title: "On package names for Go tests"
 tags: ["Go"]
+description: "What package name do i give to my Golang tests ?"
+date: 2017-05-17
 ---

 When writing [tests](/blog/2017/04/08/testing-http-handlers-go/) in Go, there are two options as per how you choose to name your package's tests; `package foo` or `package foo_test`.
 While both are perfectly valid and idiomatic, it leaves the question of ___which do we use ?___.